Guidance for Primary Presidency

-- For details about how to help LDS leaders decide how they want to implement the new Webelos/Arrow of Light program, see Program Updates – Transition Guidelines and (In the FAQs Table of Contents, click on “LDS-Specific Questions” (updated frequently, so check back often).
+- For details about how to help leaders decide how they want to implement the new Webelos/Arrow of Light program, see Program Updates – Transition Guidelines and (In the FAQs Table of Contents, click on “LDS-Specific Questions” (updated frequently, so check back often).

 - The patrol for eleven-year-old (EYO) Scouts is part of the Boy Scout troop.

 - When a boy turns eleven, he moves from the Cub Scout pack’s Webelos den (or the “Arrow of Light den” under the new program) into the patrol for eleven-year-old Scouts in the Boy Scout troop.

 - When a boy turns eleven, it is appropriate for a special “bridging ceremony” to occur during the boy’s last pack meeting.
 The EYO Scout patrol and their adult leaders are present to welcome him into the troop.
 The Primary presidency member responsible for EYO Scouts and the bishopric counselor with stewardship over the Primary should try to attend this pack meeting.

 - The leader of eleven-year-old boys should work under the direction of a member of the Primary presidency and meet with her regularly to discuss the Scouting program and each boy’s progress.